Many or all companies we feature compensate us. Compensation and editorial

 1. Figure out how much equity you have

 Your equity is your home’s current market value minus any liens on the property (such as a home mortgage loan).
-If your home is worth $400,000 and you owe $100,000 to your mortgage lender, then you have $300,000 in equity.
+If your home is worth $400,000 and you owe $100,000 to your mortgage lender, you have $300,000 in equity.

-2. Take a look at your credit
+2. Check your credit

 3. Compare lenders and offers